HPS111 - Introduction to Psychology: Human Behaviour

-Trimester 1: Burwood (Melbourne), CBD*, Warrnambool, Waurn Ponds (Geelong), Cloud (online)
+Trimester 1: Burwood (Melbourne), Community Based Delivery (CBD)*, Warrnambool, Waurn Ponds (Geelong), Online

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-1 x 2 hour cloud (online) seminar per week
+1 x 2 hour online seminar per week

 This introductory unit explores the fundamental principles underpinning the study of human psychology.
 As such, it will cover the definition and scope of the discipline of psychology; the primitive roots of our behaviour; the neurological structures and processes that are responsible for our mental life; and the important elements in our adapting to the world as individuals such as learning and intelligence.